Today, someone unsubscribed from my mailing list. And I smiled.

 Not sure who you’re trying to reach?

-I have a guide that will help you with that.
-Click to find out more about the Ideal Customer Finder.
+I have an article that will help you with that.

-See what I did there? 😉 The Ideal Customer Finder will show you how to build your business on the foundation of a deep understanding of the customers you want to reach.
+See what I did there? 😉 The Ideal Customer Worksheet will show you how to build your business on the foundation of a deep understanding of the customers you want to reach.